ory/hydra/CONCEPTS.md

 # Identities

-An identity is either a account (or user) or an OAuth2 client.
+An identity is either a account or an OAuth2 client.

 ## Account